Busy 2020 hurricane season has Louisiana bracing a 6th time

 The storm being watched Wednesday was Hurricane Delta, the 25th named storm of the Atlantic's unprecedented hurricane season.
 Forecasts placed most of Louisiana within Delta's path, with the latest National Hurricane Center estimating landfall in the state on Friday.

-The center's forecasters warned of winds that could gust well above 100 mph (160 kph) and up to 11 feet (3.4 meters) of ocean water potentially getting pushed onshore when the storm's center hits land.
+The center's forecasters warned of winds that could gust well above 100 mph (160 kph) and up to 11 feet (3.4 meters) of ocean water potentially rushing onshore when the storm's center hits land.

-"This season has been relentless," Louisiana Gov. John Bel Edwards said, dusting off what has become his common refrain in 2020 - "Prepare for the worst.
+"This season has been relentless," Louisiana Gov. John Bel Edwards said, dusting off his now common refrain of 2020 - "Prepare for the worst.
 Pray for the best."

+Delta strengthened back into a Category 2 hurricane early Thursday after a hurricane warning was issued for a stretch of the northern U.S. Gulf Coast.
+Some weakening is forecast once Delta approaches the northern Gulf Coast on Friday, when the National Hurricane Center predicted hurricane conditions would begin in parts of the area.
+The center said Delta is expected to become a major hurricane again, like it was days earlier before hitting the Mexican Yucatan Peninsula on Wednesday.

 So far, Louisiana has seen both major strikes and near misses.
-The southwest area of the state around Lake Charles, which forecasts show is on Delta's current trajectory, is still recovering from Category 4 Hurricane Laura which made landfall on Aug.
-27.
+The southwest area of the state around Lake Charles, which forecasts show is on Delta's current trajectory, is still recovering from an Aug.
+27 landfall by Category 4 Hurricane Laura.

 Nearly six weeks later, some 5,600 people remain in New Orleans hotels because their homes are too damaged to occupy.
 Trees, roofs and other debris left in Laura's wake still sit by roadsides in the Lake Charles area waiting for pickup even as forecasters warned that Delta could be a larger than average storm.